eyalz800/maybe/README.md

     return error_category;
 }

-// Example of function that supposed to return an integer but
+// Example of function that wants to return an 'int' but
+// can fail.
-// fails sometimes with an error. zpp::maybe<int> foo(bool value)
+zpp::maybe<int> foo(bool value)
 {
     if (!value) {